AniKulkarn/Hackintosh-ThinkPad-E14/README.md

 ## Successful Wi-Fi Patch
 - **Debugging:** AirportItlwm.kext was in a subfolder which ProperTree apparently could not get in the snapshot.
 As a result, the config.plist file did not have AirportItlwm.kext in the Kernels.
 - **Solution:** After moving the AirportItlwm.kext to the "EFI/OC/Kexts" folder, updated the config.plist by a clean snapshot.
 Solution worked.
 Wi-Fi access points were visible.
 Could connect to the internet through a 5GHz network.
+However, internet gets disconnected after connected for about half an hour or so.
+Turning off Wi-Fi and turning it on works rarely.
+Changing Wi-Fi network temporarily to another network and switching it back to the first one worked.

 ## Successful iGPU and Backlight Patch
 - **Debugging for iGPU not detecting:** iGPU Intel (U)HD 620 needs device-id faking in "DeviceProperties" section of config.plist.
 Apart from this, config.plist lacked "PciRoot(0x0)/Pci(0x2,0x0)" child under "DeviceProperties/Add" as it wasn't there in Sample.plist.